-- 13. Who Can File a Request?
-Requests may be filed by: - a.
-Any group of two or more people who have been or anticipate being affected, residing in a country where a Bank-Financed Operation is implemented; - b.
-A representative living in the host country or in another country provided he or she indicates the persons on whose behalf he or she is acting and provides written evidence of the authority to represent them. - 14.
-Content and Form of a Request.
-There is no specific format for a Request.
-However, in order to be considered, it must include the following: - a.
-The name, address, and other contact information of the Requesters; - b.
-When a Request is made through any representative, it must clearly identify the people on whose behalf the Request is made and provide written evidence of the authority to represent the Requesters; - c.
+- 13. WHO CAN FILE A REQUEST?
+Requests may be filed by: - Any group of two or more people residing in the country where a Bank-Financed Operation is implemented who are or anticipate being affected by such Operation; - b.
+A representative residing in the country where the Bank-Financed Operation is implemented or in another country, provided he or she indicates the persons on whose behalf he or she is acting and provides written evidence of the authority to represent them. - 14.
+CONTENT AND FORM OF A REQUEST.
+There is no specific format for a Request (for guidance see a Model Letter in Annex I).
+However, in order to be considered, it must include the following: - The name, address, and other contact information of the Requesters;

+- When a Request is made through a representative, it must clearly identify the people on whose behalf the Request is made and provide written evidence of the authority to represent the Requesters; - c.
 An indication of whether the Requesters wish to maintain their identity confidential and the reasons why; - d.
-A description of the Bank-Financed Operation and the country where the project is located; - e.
-An allegation that the Bank failed to correctly apply one or more of its Relevant Operational Policies; - f.
-A clear explanation of the alleged harm and its relation to the noncompliance of the Relevant Operational Policy in a Bank-Financed Operation; - g.
-A description of the measures taken by the Requesters to solve the problem with IDB Management, and the results of those measures; - h.
-A statement as to whether the Requesters wish to use the Consultation Phase, the Compliance Review Phase, or both; - i.
-When the above information is not available, the Requesters should provide an explanation. - 15.
-Confidentiality.
+A description of the Bank-Financed Operation and the country where it is implemented; - e.
+An allegation that the Bank failed to correctly apply one or more of its Relevant Operational Policies: - f.
+A clear explanation of the alleged Harm and its relation to the noncompliance of the Relevant Operational Policy in a Bank-Financed Operation, if known; - g.
+A description of the efforts made by or on behalf of the Requesters to address the issues in the Request with Management, and the results of those efforts; and - h.
+A statement as to whether the Requesters wish to use the Consultation Phase, the Compliance Review Phase, or both, or to request further information. - CONFIDENTIALITY.
 Anonymous Requests will not be accepted.
 In the event that the Requesters need to maintain their identity confidential due to fears of retaliation, the ICIM will maintain such confidentiality.